thradams/thradams.github.io/ownership.md

 Resource leaks pose a significant challenge as they tend to be silent problems that don't immediately impact a program's behavior or cause immediate issues.
 Moreover, they can easily go unnoticed during unit tests, creating a false sense of security.
 Therefore, it is absolutely crucial to address and track these problems early on.
 By doing so, not only can potential complications be prevented, but it can also save valuable time and resources in the long run.

+This checks also prevent double free, or use after free.
+Both problems generally fail fast in runtime, but it is also good to have.

 To check the correctness of owner variables this proposal suggests new type qualifiers `owner`, `view` and `obj_owner` and a move assignment.

 The `owner` qualifier will qualify the variable as the `owner` and `view` can be used to override (negate) `owner`.